 - Defiance of the Law – They were taught that because the cards were stacked against them, the police and law enforcement were their enemies and were intent to keep them down and out.
 This mindset puts many of the poor in prison, which only keeps them poor.

-- Resenting the Rich – They were taught to despise those who were successful because the rich were evil, greedy and responsible for poverty because they paid low wages.
+- Resenting the Rich – They were taught to despise those who were successful.
+The rich were evil, greedy and responsible for poverty because they paid low wages.

 - Poor Work Ethic – They were taught, by example, to seek out free government benefits in order to help them survive.
 Dependency results in a poor work ethic.
 Why work if you can get what you need without working?

 - Entitlement Thinking – They instilled in their kids the belief that the poor were unfairly persecuted and taken advantage of by the rich.
 Therefore, they were entitled to the property of rich people.
-87% of the poor believed rich people should be taxed more so that government would have more money to give back to poor people.
+Eighty-seven percent of the poor believed rich people should be taxed more so that government would have more money to give to poor people.

 - Gambling – They learned from their parents that gambling was one of the only ways out of poverty.
 As a result, 77% of the poor gambled on the lottery every week.

-- Drugs – They learned by watching their parents that drugs were their only escape from their hellish existence.
-60% of the poor admitted to getting drunk frequently.
+- Drugs – They learned by watching their parents to use drugs to escape their poverty.
+Sixty percent of the poor admitted to getting drunk frequently.

 - Over Eating – They picked up the bad eating habits of their parents.
-66% of the poor were 30 pounds or more overweight.
+Sixty-six percent of the poor were thirty pounds or more overweight.

 - Waste Time – They watched their parents spend hours in front of a TV and that habit became contagious.
-77% admitted that they watched more than an hour of TV every night.
-78% admitted to watching a lot of reality TV.
+Seventy-seven percent admitted that they watched more than an hour of TV every night.
+Seventy-eight percent admitted to watching reality TV.
 This time wasting habit infected their own kids.
 The poor in my study said that their own kids spend many hours every day watching TV, playing video games or spending their time on social media, the Internet, etc.

 The buck stops with parents.
 Children mimic the habits of their parents.
 Parents are the only shot most have at a mentor in life.
 When parents are poor mentors, their kids suffer and this often leads to poverty; a cycle of poverty that extends to multiple generations and causes discontent, dragging society down along with them.